 To prepare for a talk, the first thing you do is write out an objective statement of what you wish to accomplish as a result of this presentation.

-If it’s a 10-minute presentation or a 10-hour presentation, the statement of your objective is the same.
-It’s the answer to the question, “Who is my audience and what effect do I want my talk to have upon them?”
+If it’s a 10-minute presentation, a 10-hour presentation, or even giving a virtual presentation, the statement of your objective is the same.
+It’s the answer to the question, “Who is my audience, and what effect do I want my talk to have upon them?”